Pr3mR4jendran/Quine-Collection/README.md

 # Quine-Collection
-A collection of quines in various languages.
+A quine is a program that takes no input and prints its own source code.
+This repository is a collection of quines in various programming and scripting languages.